openai/baselines/docs/modules/ddpg.rst

 .. warning::

-  The DDPG model does not support Actor critic policies, as a result it must use its own policy models (see :ref:`ddpg_policies`).
+  The DDPG model does not support ``stable_baselines.common.policies`` because it uses q-value instead of value estimation, as a result it must use its own policy models (see :ref:`ddpg_policies`).

 Notes
 -----

 - Original paper: https://arxiv.org/abs/1509.02971
 - Baselines post: https://blog.openai.com/better-exploration-with-parameter-noise/
-- ``python -m baselines.ddpg.main`` runs the algorithm for 1M frames = 10M timesteps
+- ``python -m stable_baselines.ddpg.main`` runs the algorithm for 1M frames = 10M timesteps
   on a Mujoco environment.
 See help (``-h``) for more options.

 Can I use?